AdaCore/spark2014/docs/lrm/source/representation-issues.rst

 1. The source and target subtypes of an instance of ``Unchecked_Conversion`` shall have the same size.

-2. The source and target subtypes shall be suitable for unchecked conversion.
+2. The source and target subtypes shall be suitable for unchecked conversion and the target subtype should be suitable as the target of an unchecked conversion.

 Data Validity
 ~~~~~~~~~~~~~